ShopStyle/cloud-hostnames/README.md

-cloud-hostnames.py is a script for maintaining route53 CNAMES to EC2 instances.
+cloud-hostnames.py is a script for dynamically updating CNAME records each time a EC2 instance starts.
-It's intended to run when your systems boot, since that's when EC2 IPs can change.

 The script behaves differently if the instance is in a VPC or not.
 As commented in the code...

     If a host has a public and private address, we register <nostname>-public and <hostname> as independent and unique records.
 Most of the time if a